lightdash/lightdash/docs/docs/guides/visualizing-your-results.md

 ![multiple line chart](./assets/multi-line-chart.png)

+You can see more details about line chart configurations [here](#configure-your-bar-line-and-scatter-charts).

 ### Bar chart

 Bar charts are just column charts, except the columns are placed on the chart horizontally instead of vertically.
 Bar charts are useful when you're trying to group a number by something with a lot of possible values.
 They're also useful if your groups have really long label names.

 ![bar chart](./assets/bar-chart.png)

+You can see more details about bar chart configurations [here](#configure-your-bar-line-and-scatter-charts).

 ### Scatter chart